fiakkasa/GraphHealthChecks/README.md

 - `.AddGraphHealthWithNoLogger` - use when no logging is required
 - `.AddGraphHealthWithILogger` - use when the ILogger provider is available
-- `.AddGraphHealthWithLoggerFn` - use when a custom logger is required, in which case the `ILogFn` interface will need to be implemented and present in the DI.
+- `.AddGraphHealthWithILoggerFactory` - use when the ILoggerFactory provider is available

 ⚠️ Bear in mind that `IHealthChecksBuilder` needs to be appended before any of the aforementioned.